-The aim of onboarding employees is to make your new employees familiar with the work culture and the professional expectations of your company.
-This makes sure that the new hire proceeds comfortably and gets adjusted with their new role effectively.
-Onboarding in itself is one of the more difficult parts of the hiring process.
-Mix into it the ingredient of a remote employee and you have got one of the most challenging aspects of a hiring process.
-Remote employee onboarding.
+Onboarding employees aim to make your new employees familiar with the work culture and the professional expectations of your company.
+It makes sure that the new hire proceeds comfortably and gets adjusted with their new role effectively.
+Onboarding in itself is one of the more challenging parts of the hiring process.
+Mix into it the ingredient of a remote employee.
+You have got one of the most challenging aspects of a hiring process—remote employee onboarding.

 Okay, we know.
 It’s not an ideal situation.
-It is in fact quite difficult to carry out activities online whose USP was in-person interaction.
-But hiring remote teams or workers need not always be a hassle. we have a few ways through which you can tackle remote employee onboarding with relative ease.
+It is, in fact, quite challenging to carry out activities online whose USP was in-person interaction.
+But hiring remote teams or workers need not always be a hassle.
+We have a few ways through which you can tackle remote employee onboarding with relative ease.

 Day 0 Before Day 1

-What most professionals missout on is being organized.
+What most professionals miss out on is being organized.
 Professionals can save a lot of time by being organized.
-One of the ways to do it is to carry out all the formalities before the day of joining, i.e. Day 0.
-We all agree that office paper works are boring and tedious and nobody wants to do that on their first day at work.
+One way to do it is to carry out all the formalities before joining, i.e., Day 0.
+We all agree that office paper works are boring and tedious, and nobody wants to do that on their first day at work.

-With the help of simple tools, you can complete a major chunk(if not all) of the paper works before your new employee gets introduced to her manager.
-Not only will you save your new employees a hasslefree first day, but you will also be going green by handling all the required paperwork digitally.
+With the help of simple tools, you can complete a significant chunk(if not all) of the paper works before your new employee gets introduced to her manager.
+Not only will you save your new employees a hassle-free first day, but you will also be going green by minimizing paperwork.

 Making Goals and Expectation Clear

-This is one of the areas where you can go horribly wrong.
-One of the key elements of effective onboarding is the proper communication of job expectations.
-Just because you are not present in-person for all professional duties doesn’t mean that the goals or objectives are lowered(at least not in all cases).
+This is one of the areas where you can go wrong.
+One of the critical elements of effective onboarding is the proper communication of job expectations.
+Just because you are not present in person for all professional duties doesn’t mean that the goals or objectives are lowered(at least not in all cases).
 Make sure you communicate properly on the expectations of the job to the new employee.
-And if there is any relaxation on goals than that should be communicated effectively.
+And if there is any relaxation on goals, then you should share that effectively.

 Make sure that you have an HR onboarding ebook ready.
 Also, you can share with them any video of previous training and onboarding experience.
-If you don’t have any such videos or media than your first target should be to create one.
-It is going to save a lot of time in the future and make your life a tad bit easier.
+If you don’t have any such videos or media, your first target should create one.
+It will save a lot of time in the future and make your life a tad bit easier.

-Another mistake most companies make while handling a remote employee onboarding process is the lack of face to face interaction.
-Communication tends to happen mostly through text, chatting apps, and e-mails.
-You need to bypass this form of communication(although not completely it is extremely difficult to function without text-based communication altogether).
-You need to get your new remote employees on video chat as soon as possible.
-You need to get them acquainted with the video calls as it is possible that they will have to do multiple video calls in a day.
-And hey, it is much easier to introduce them to their team in a video meeting than through a text-based text!
+Another mistake most companies make while handling a remote employee onboarding process is the lack of face-to-face interaction.
+Communication tends to happen primarily through text, chatting apps, and e-mails.
+You need to bypass this form of communication(although not entirely, it is challenging to function without text-based communication altogether).

-Mail them the preferred video chat tool you use well in advance so that there are no last-minute glitches.
-A healthy amount of face time will not only make them feel more comfortable but also give them a sense of “being involved”.
+Mail them the preferred video chat tool you use well in advance to have no last-minute glitches.
+A healthy amount of face time will make them feel more comfortable and give them a sense of “being involved.”

 Creating a Constant Feedback Loop

 What you can do to combat this is to create a feedback path for employees working from home.
 You can create specific feedback surveys to enquire about any difficulties of the employees.
-Also, HR personnel themselves can conduct periodic video meetings with the new employee for a couple of weeks to properly understand any shortcomings or problems of the new employee during the onboarding program.
-Also, you need to communicate regularly with the new employee’s manager to check that one-on-one meetings, product coaching session or anything related to the complete onboarding program are carried out.
+Also, HR personnel can conduct periodic video meetings with the new employee for a couple of weeks.
+It will help you properly understand any shortcomings or problems of the new employee during the onboarding program.
+Also, it would help if you communicated regularly with the new employee’s manager.
+Check those one-on-one meetings, product coaching sessions, or anything related to the complete onboarding program are carried out.

-Let’s be honest, we all have been at the receiving end of a very award first day at work!
-We don’t really know anyone in the office(except the recruiter!) and it’s kind of difficult to make new friends from the get-go.
+We all have been at the receiving end of a very award first day at work!
+We don’t know anyone in the office(except the recruiter!), and it’s challenging to make new friends from the get-go.

-Before the new employees’ team manager takes charge to make sure that her team members are well acquainted with her.
+Earlier the new employees’ team manager takes charge to make sure that her team members are well acquainted.

-In fact, informal training before the formal one from the HR department or managers is in fact seen to boost productivity and helps the new employee settle in the workplace faster.
+Informal training before the formal one from the HR department or managers is seen to boost productivity and helps the new employee settle in the workplace faster.
 For onboarding remote employees, this acts as a double-edged sword!
-With peer mentoring, your new employee not only gets acquainted with the training beforehand but also gets comfortable with the communication method you use for your remote workers.
-By working with their peers they are going to be able to handle the learning with much more ease.
+With peer mentoring, your new employee gets acquainted with the training beforehand and gets comfortable with the communication method you use for your remote workers.
+By working with their peers, they will be able to handle the learning with much more ease.

-It is important to understand that remote employee onboarding is in fact a difficult task.
-But having these tasks on your onboarding checklist is going to help you a lot and for a long time.
+It is essential to understand that remote employee onboarding is, in fact, a difficult task.
+But having these tasks on your onboarding checklist will help you a lot and for a long time.
 A smooth onboarding program speakers volumes about your company culture and helps a great deal in your employer brand.
-And don’t forget to welcome your special new employee on social media.
-This will make them feel much more comfortable and appreciated.
+And don’t forget to welcome your new employee on social media.
+It will make them feel much more comfortable and appreciated.